 HAMMER stands for Hazardous Materials Management and Emergency Response, and was named for Sam Volpentest, a long-time community leader and advocate of the Hanford Site who passed away in 2005 at the age of 101.
 HAMMER provides the training opportunities and facilities that support the Hanford Site missions and the Hanford workforce.
 HAMMER is operated by the Mission Support Alliance (MSA) contractor.
 Training provided by HAMMER staff is more than computer based learning or classroom instruction.
 Adult learning techniques are applied such as demonstrations, exercises, and hands-on training.
-Each training event focuses on providing “Training as real as it gets” which is also the slogan for the Volpentest HAMMER Training Facility at Hanford.
-About 40,000 student days of training are conducted at HAMMER each year, representing the actual number of days that students are in classes or training using the facilities on the Site.
-Since opening its doors in 1997, more than 548,000 student days of training have been conducted at HAMMER.
+Each training event focuses on providing “Training as real as it gets” which is also the motto for the Volpentest HAMMER Training Facility at Hanford.
+HAMMER opened its doors in 1997, and over the last five years has averaged 58,000 student-days of training each year.

 HAMMER’s reputation as a first-rate training center has resulted in the facility expanding its mission to include non-Hanford related class work and customers.
 HAMMER now contracts with emergency response agencies to offer classes in areas like fire suppression, hostage rescue, high-speed pursuit, and drug enforcement.
 A new agreement with the US State Department has expanded HAMMER’s curriculum in the training of international border patrol agents and homeland security efforts including the construction of a $2.25 million facility that was dedicated in March of 2009.